GiuliaCorrea100/GiuliaCorrea100/README.md

 - A bit of Nest.js
 - DevOps concepts

-☁️ Exploring the basics of Cloud Computing and DevOps concepts to strengthen my foundation in modern software deployment and infrastructure.
+☁️ Taking my first steps into the world of Cloud and DevOps, exploring the basics and concepts to strengthen my foundation in modern software deployment and infrastructure.

 ---